cyfdecyf/cow/README.md

 - Domains appear in `blocked/direct/chou` will not be modified by COW, and will be automatically removed from `auto-blocked` and `auto-direct`
   - Domains appear in both `blocked` and `direct` are taken as blocked, COW will output an error message for such domains
   - You'd better maintain consistency of `blocked/direct/chou`

+# Limitations #

+- Designed to run on your own computer
+- No caching, COW just passes traffic between clients and web servers
+  - For web browsing, browsers have their own cache
+- Blocked site detection not reliable
+  - Upon the following error, one domain is considered to be blocked
+      - Server connection reset
+      - Connection to server timeout
+      - Read from server timeout
+  - Directly accessible sites maybe identified as blocked site when the network connection is not reliable
+- Beta quality now
+  - Stable enough for myself.
+I'm using COW as system wide proxy on OS X 10.8 everyday
+  - Issue reporting is welcomed